debops/debops/docs/code-signing.rst

 (but is highly encouraged).

-Patches from DebOps Contributors must be reviewed by one of the DebOps Developer and the merge commit must by signed by the DebOps Developer for this patch to enter the DebOps Project.
+Patches from DebOps Contributors must be reviewed by one of the DebOps Developers and the merge commit must by signed by the DebOps Developer for this patch to enter the DebOps Project.
 This should ensure that the last commit of every repository of the DebOps Project has a valid signature by a DebOps Developer.